-He must also achieve a time at least equal to the average of the three best times of his group plus 10 % in at least one qualifying session.
+He must also achieve a time at least equal to 110% of the time recorded by the fastest rider of his group, in at least one qualifying session.

 Qualifying time is identical for all classes.

 A machine can start when the team is composed of two or three riders who are qualified as mentioned above.